About ATNS

 DAVID CLARKE, MD

 David D. Clarke, MD is President of the Association for Treatment of Neuroplastic Symptoms.
-He is also Assistant Director at the Center for Ethics and Clinical Assistant Professor of Gastroenterology Emeritus both at Oregon Health & Science University (OHSU) in Portland, Oregon, USA.
+He is also Clinical Assistant Professor of Gastroenterology Emeritus and former Assistant Director at the Center for Ethics (2012-2025) both at Oregon Health & Science University (OHSU) in Portland, Oregon, USA.
 He is board-certified in Gastroenterology and Internal Medicine and practiced Gastroenterology in Portland from 1984 to 2009.
 During that time, he diagnosed and treated over 7000 patients whose symptoms were not explained by organ disease or injury.

 He has done hundreds of interviews for TV, Radio, and podcasts and was an Executive Producer of three documentary films about Neuroplastic Symptoms.